Christian Holy Week 2026

 People’s Place Café, located on the lower level of Hendricks Chapel, is a student-run, nonprofit coffee shop offering great food, great prices, and a cool atmosphere.

-Offerings include bagels and other baked goods, including vegan options, as well as fruits, soda, milk, hot chocolate, tea, and fair trade coffee.
+Offerings include bagels and other baked goods, including vegan options, as well as soda, milk, hot chocolate, tea, and fair trade coffee.

 Follow the café on Instagram @peoplesplacesu to be the first to know of specials, featured drinks, and more!